The Stanley Grenz Lecture Series with Dr. Yohana Junker

 This series is offered in honor of former Professor Stanley Grenz, a prolific Christian scholar with a pastoral heart and deep intellectual presence.
 In his memory, each year The Seattle School hosts theological leaders and thinkers to advance theological discourse.

 Dr. Yohana Junker’s research probes the intersections among the fields of art history, eco-criticism, and decolonial studies, with special attention to contemporary Indigenous and diasporic art practices.
 In her writing, art, and activism, she explores the human capacity to imagine and retrieve generative ways of being even in the face of impossibility.
-She also investigates the ways artists create poetic spaces that allow viewers to come together, to reclaim agency and restore a sense of purpose, a thirst for justice, and a desire for transformation.
+She also investigates the ways artists create poetic spaces that allow viewers to come together, reclaim agency, and restore a sense of purpose, a thirst for justice, and a desire for transformation.
 Her artwork is central to her scholarship and activism.
+A native of Brazil, she received a Bachelor’s degree from Universidade Metodista de Sao Paulo and a PhD from the Graduate Theological Union in Berkeley.

-Dr. Junker serves on several boards organizations: Art, Religion, and Culture (ARC); Center for Arts and Religion; La Comunidad; Feminist Studies in Religion Blog.
+Dr. Junker serves on several boards and organizations: Berkeley Art and Interreligious Pilgrimage Project, Center for Arts and Religion; the En Conjunto Association through the Hispanic Theological Initiative; Feminist Studies in Religion; and Pathways for Tomorrow Advisory Committee (with the Lilly Endowment).
 Read more on her at www.yohanajunker.com